cosmos/ibc-go/docs/docs/02-apps/01-transfer/04-messages.md

 - `SourcePort` is invalid (see [24-host naming requirements](https://github.com/cosmos/ibc/blob/master/spec/core/ics-024-host-requirements/README.md#paths-identifiers-separators).
 - `SourceChannel` is invalid (see [24-host naming requirements](https://github.com/cosmos/ibc/blob/master/spec/core/ics-024-host-requirements/README.md#paths-identifiers-separators)).
+- `Tokens` must not be empty.
-- `Tokens` is empty or a `Coin` contained within the slice does not satisfy the following:
+- Each `Coin` in `Tokens` must satisfy the following:
-    - `Coin.Amount` must be positive.
+    - `Amount` must be positive.
-    - `Coin.Denom` must be a valid IBC denomination as per [ADR 001 - Coin Source Tracing](/architecture/adr-001-coin-source-tracing).
+    - `Denom` must be a valid IBC denomination, as defined in [ADR 001 - Coin Source Tracing](/architecture/adr-001-coin-source-tracing).
 - `Sender` is empty.
 - `Receiver` is empty.
 - `TimeoutHeight` and `TimeoutTimestamp` are both zero.

 Please note that the `Token` field is deprecated and users should now use `Tokens` instead.
 If `Token` is used then `Tokens` must be empty.
-Similarly if `Tokens` is used then `Token` should be left empty.
+Similarly, if `Tokens` is used then `Token` should be left empty.
 This message will send a fungible token to the counterparty chain represented by the counterparty Channel End connected to the Channel End with the identifiers `SourcePort` and `SourceChannel`.

 The denomination provided for transfer should correspond to the same denomination represented on this chain.
 The prefixes will be added as necessary upon by the receiving chain.